oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

    Note to the RFC-Editor: Please remove this section before publishing.

+# Implementation Status in Telefonica Group
+   The Yang based topology model proposed in this draft is being used today in one of the Telefonica operations to export the Multi-vendor IP/MPLS topology based on multiple IS-IS areas to several Operation Support System tools for visualization, capacity planning and simulation.
+A commercial controller has implemented the exposure of the information.
+It is one of the building blocks to expose the network capabilities, together with other models which cover the inventory and service provisioning in a vendor-agnostic fashion.

 # Huawei Digital Map PoC Status

    As mentioned in {{?I-D.draft-havel-opsawg-digital-map}}, a Digital Map PoC with a real lab has been built, based on multi- vendor devices, with {{!RFC8345}} as the base YANG module for the topology building blocks.
 This PoC successfully modelled IS-IS routing (among other technologies and layers), but it needs to be further aligned with this latest developments in this draft.

 --- back

 {: numbered="false"}